Adaptations

 Can I have a home adaptation?

+Major adaptations are larger changes to your home such as installing a level access shower, kitchen adaptations or ramps.
 For a major adaptation you will need an Occupational Therapy assessment from your local authority.
 An Occupational Therapist will work out the right adaptation for you and make recommendations to us.

 What happens if I’m refused an adaptation?

-Where we do refuse an adaptations we will always explain why and you have the right to ask for a review of the decision.
+You have the right to ask for an appeal of the decision.
 We will also look to help with rehousing to a more suitable property.
-If you are not satisfied after a review you can make a complaint via…
+If you are not satisfied after appeal, you can make a complaint by contacting us, and this will be review by the Adaptations Team Leader and Safer Neighbourhoods Manager.

 How long will my home adaptation take?